redbonzai/trending-hashtags/PerformanceTesting.md

 ### 1. **Testing with Different Load Scenarios**

 #### a.
 Increasing Connections Gradually
-Start by testing your system's response to a gradual increase in connections:
+Here is a gradual load tests that increases connections with each execution:

 ```sh
 wrk -t4 -c50 -d30s http://localhost:8080/tweet